 This textbook will automatically be loaded into the RedShelf Course Materials tab.
-See Textbook Information page for more info.

 Student Learning Outcomes

 - 1. Understand the history and formation of soils from parent materials - 2.
 Comprehend the principles of soil fertility and nutrient management - 3.
 Recognize various soil/water interactions - 4.
 Understand soil physical and biological properties - 5.
 Interpret soil chemistry - 6.
 Grasp the concepts of soil erosion and conservation